NAL-i5K/GFF3toolkit/gff3_to_fasta.md

     - Genome sequences in FASTA format
 4. -st SEQUENCE_TYPE, --sequence_type SEQUENCE_TYPE
     - Type of sequences you would like to extract:
-        * "all" - FASTA files for all types of sequences listed below;
+        * "all" - FASTA files for all types of sequences listed below, except user_defined;
         * "gene" - gene sequence for each record;
         * "exon" - exon sequence for each record;
         * "pre_trans" - genomic region of a transcript model (premature transcript);
         * "trans" - spliced transcripts (only exons included);
         * "cds" - coding sequences;
-        * "pep" - peptide sequences.
+        * "pep" - peptide sequences;
+	* "user_defined" - specify parent and child features via the -u argument.
+5. -u USER_DEFINED, --user_defined USER_DEFINED
+    - Specify parent and child features for fasta extraction, format [parent feature type],[child feature type].
+Required if -st user_defined is given.
+        * Example: -st user_defined -u miRNA,exon
+	* Lines with the child feature type given in -u must contain a Parent attribute referencing the given Parent feature type.
+Hence, the parent lines must also contain an ID attribute.
+	* If CDS is the child feature type, the program will take phase into account.
 5. -d DEFLINE, --defline DEFLINE
     - Defline format in the output FASTA file:
         * "simple" - only ID is shown in the defline;